grenaud/dice/README.md

 [bam]        : Sorted and indexed BAM file

 [region]     : A list of regions that the program will produce data for.
-	       We recommend using regions evolving under neutrality with a high mapability score.
+	       We recommend using regionswith a high
+               mapability score.
 Try to aim to have a least 1M defined sites.

 This file has the following format:

 	       ------